 - Fill in bare spots in flowerbeds with taller hummingbird flowers.

 - Add hummingbird feeders to flowerbeds to provide instant food for the birds.

 - Add new flowerbeds, containers, or hanging pots with top hummingbird flowers.

 Whether or not every flower will be suitable for hummingbirds, other birds, butterflies, hummingbird moths, and various pollinators may enjoy different blooms and can make use of less hummingbird-friendly flowers.
-Ideally, the best hummingbird-friendly yards will include a range of flowers to meet all birds' needs, as well as other trees, shrubs, and vines that can provide food, shelter, and nesting sites for all types of birds, including hummingbirds.
+Ideally, the best hummingbird-friendly yards will include a range of flowers to meet all birds' needs, as well as other trees, shrubs, grasses, and vines that can provide food, shelter, and nesting sites for all types of birds, including hummingbirds.